 - sensitivity to light

-- skin around eye and eye ball are red
+- the skin around the eye and eyeball is red

 - the feeling of having something in your eye